a2uuz/calculatorjs/README.md

 # Calculator App

-Simple calculator app with basic functionality
+A simple calculator app with basic functionality

 ## Screenshot